Someone yelled at me to move out of the way, and I was shoved aside.

 I stared for a while at the pale green goblin and her shiny trousers of silver before my attention was diverted by the scowling Sidhe noble who stepped out of the doorway, dressed in cloth of gold and holding what looked to be a blackened femur in one hand.
 Behind him a flash of green light fractured the darkness within the doorway.

-All texts are the copyright of (C) Nin Harris.
+All texts are the copyright of (C) Anita Harris Satkunananthan.
 All Rights Reserved.

-The digital art divider is also by (c) Nin Harris.
+The digital art divider is by (c) Anita Harris Satkunananthan.
 All Rights Reserved.